-Past Events: 1990, 1991, 1995, 1998, 2001, 2004, and 2008
+Past Events: 1990, 1991, 1995, 1998, 2001, 2004, 2008 and 2011

 Kalispell, MT to Albuquerque, NM

-18 riding days 1,943 miles 88,000' climbing
+16 riding days 1,672 miles 78,000' climbing

 The Ridge of the Rockies is a very mountainous route with long climbs and great descents.
 We cross many major passes and the Continental Divide in six states.
 This will be a wonderful time of year to ride through the mountains.
 There is an option to arrive 1 or 2 days early and enjoy a nice ride through Glacier National Park or to the Canadian Border on your own.

 We begin in Kalispell, MT located fifty miles south of the Canadian border.
 We follow along the valley of Flathead Lake.
-This is the longest mileage day but also one of the flattest.
+This is one of the longest mileage day but also one of the flattest.
 The dense forests are good places to spot deer or bear crossing the road.

 The days across Montana are some of the most scenic with many postcard-quality rivers and mountain views.
 Each day has notable climbing as we cross the mountains of the Continental Divide region.
 The roads are good with rideable shoulders and moderate tourist traffic.

-In Colorado the mountains are taller and the passes are higher.
+Day 10 is one of our toughest, but very scenic.
+We ride through the Flaming Gorge with steep climbs that reward riders with cliff side overlooks of red rock walls.
+You will understand why this tour is called the Ridge of the Rockies and recommended for riders who like to climb mountains.
+Vernal, Utah home of the dinosauer musuem and oil companies.
+Our five days in Colorado the mountains are taller and the passes are higher.
 We will average one major climb over 10,000 feet elevation each of these days.
 Some riders consider this the best cycling of the tour.
 The climb over Grand Mesa heading toward Montrose is a classic ride with a good mix of mountains and farms.
 Equally spectacular are passes near Ouray, Silverton and Durango.
 These are the heart of the Rocky Mountains with constant steep climbs and fast descents.

 In 1598 Juan de Onate de Salazar traveled this region and founded Santa Fe.
 He came north along the Rio Grande and opened the Camino Real trade route from Mexico.
 This was the first "Super Highway" in America traveling north from Mexico into the Indian regions of New Mexico.
 He also discovered the Turquoise Trail that connected Santa Fe with Albuquerque.